BIVROST/360WebPlayer-for-WordPress/readme.txt

 The BIVROST 360WebPlayer has a button that allows online content to be run in a native player.
 This enhances performance and gives the user a better experience than viewing the content straight from the browser.
 If the user does not have the player yet, he or she can download it through a pop-up.

-The standalone player supports VR headsets, less latency, and better frame rates.
+The standalone player has less latency, better frame rates and supports VR headsets,

 == License ==

-There are two separate licenses to choose from:
+We offer two license options:

-1. [The free license][license-free] - use for web sites that are non commercial
+1. [Free][license-free] - for non-commercial use
-2. [The paid license][license-paid] - use for commercial web sites, one license per domain ([contact sales][payment] for payment).
+2. [Paid][license-paid] - for commercial use.
+We issue one license per domain ([contact us here][payment] for yours).

 If you want to remove or replace our branding, are unsure about which license applies to you, please [contact us for help and additional licensing options][email-sales].